lilkraftwerk/lineboi3000/README.md

 ### Run The App

-`yarn dev` or `npm dev` to run the dev server (devtools open, and Webpack rebuilds on changes to files)
+`yarn dev` or `npm dev` to run the dev server (devtools open, and esbuild rebuilds on changes to files)

 ## Questions, Comments, Etc.